 Here's the downside: you can box yourself into a corner by buying kitchen appliances first.
 If the dimensions don't add up right, you could be limiting your choices for cabinet types and sizes.

 When it makes sense to buy kitchen cabinets first

 Some designers see kitchen cabinets as the focal point of the kitchen because they often last longer than appliances.
 Cabinets also come in an array of styles, colors, and finishes that can make or break the tone of your kitchen.

 But because size standards for kitchen appliances are becoming less and less "standard," your cabinets will need to adapt.
 For example, a typical side-by-side refrigerator can range from 30-36 inches wide – and a 30-inch refrigerator requires a very different set of cabinet openings than a 36-inch refrigerator.
 With that size variation for every appliance, you can see why buying cabinets first might lead to headaches.

 What should you do?

-So, what's the answer to this common chicken/egg kitchen question?
-It all depends.
-If you have your heart set on a certain style of appliances (or even one special kind of refrigerator, oven or range), feel free to start there.
-If you have certain space planning needs, it's fine to start with the cabinets.
-And if you find a great deal on one or the other at the ReStore, you can certainly feel comfortable building around your bargain.
+It all depends on your vision for your new kitchen.
+If you have your heart set on a certain stove or refrigerator, you might want to start with the appliances.
+If you're looking to do more with the space, it makes more sense to buy cabinets first.
+If you find a great deal on one or the other at the ReStore, you can certainly feel comfortable building around your bargain.

-The only real rule of kitchen remodels is to bring a tape measure, because once you do start making choices, you'll need to make sure the measurements of your kitchen, cabinets, and appliances all work together.
+There's only one hard-and-fast rule of kitchen remodels: bring a tape measure.
+Once you start making choices like whether to buy appliances or cabinets first, you'll need to make sure they all work together.